Dogs Helping in Recovery: Pet Rehabilitation for Patients

 Rehabs can buy a trained pet, train their own dog, or use a trained dog that lives in a private residence nearby.
 That means you could sell your trained and certified pet to a facility.
 Or, if you live near a rehab, your trained pet could go to work helping people recover.

-What Are the Benefits of Pet Rehabilitation?
+What Are the Benefits of Pet Rehabilitation Dogs?

-I personally appreciate the fact that any dog, including rescued adult dogs, can be used for therapy in drug rehabs.
+I appreciate the fact that any dog, including rescued adult dogs, can be used for therapy in drug rehabs.
 These animals deserve a chance to be valued and to share their unconditional love.
 The dogs aren’t the only ones who benefit from pet rehabilitation, though.

 Studies show that pet therapy can reduce the blood pressure, heart rate, and stress levels of a recovering addict who likes dogs.
 It can also lower anxiety, tension, and anger.
 Pet rehab can increase endorphins, empowerment, and compassion while improving social function, self-esteem, and patience.
 I’ve seen dozens of recovering addicts transition from selfish to selfless, detached to attached, and hostile to friendly just because they spent time talking to and playing with a therapy animal.

-Whether you’re entering drug rehab or looking for a way to make a difference, consider pet rehabilitation.
+Whether you’re entering a drug rehab or looking for a way to make a difference, consider pet rehabilitation.
 A furry friend opens doors in a recovering addict’s life that people sometimes can’t.
 Tonight, give your dog an extra treat and be thankful for the pets who participate in furry rehabilitation and encourage addiction recovery.